supergeorg/Grocy-SwiftUI/README.md

 Now available on App Store and Mac App Store! - Jetzt im App Store und Mac App Store erhältlich!

-#English
+#### English
+This app is a companion for [Grocy](https://grocy.info/).
+It doesn't run on it's own, so you have to have access to a running Grocy instance, preferably with the newest version.

 The goal of this app is to provide a native interface for Grocy on Apple devices (iOS, macOS).
-Therefore is this app developed using the newest technologies available (SwiftUI 2, Multiplatform App, Combine) and therefore needs the newest XCode (12.5) as well as at least iOS(14.1) or macOS (Big Sur 11.0) to compile and run.
-This means the oldest supported devices are iPhone SE (2016), iPad Air 2, MacBook Air/Pro after 2013, please refer to this pages: [iOS](https://support.apple.com/en-en/guide/iphone/iphe3fa5df43/ios) [macOS](https://support.apple.com/kb/sp833).
+Therefore is this app developed using the newest technologies available (SwiftUI 3, Multiplatform App, Combine) and therefore needs the newest XCode (13.1) as well as at least iOS(15.0) or macOS (Monterey 12.0) to compile and run.
+This means the oldest supported devices are iPhone SE (2016), iPad Air 2, MacBook Air/Pro 2015 or later, please refer to this pages: [iOS](https://support.apple.com/en-en/guide/iphone/iphe3fa5df43/ios), [macOS](https://support.apple.com/en-in/HT212551).

-To connect to your own server, Grocy version 3.1.0 is required, for developing purposes a demo server is available.
+To connect to your own server, Grocy version 3.1.3 is required, for developing purposes a demo server is available.

 What works or doesn't?
 - [x] Master Data: enter, edit or delete